UHassam0/CI2-Noughts-Crosses/README.md

 + calls winner before inputting token - solved by removing alerts

 + allows cicking while form/modal is open - change CSS to 'pointer-events: none' for gridboxes then use JS to change the pointer-evetns to all on each of the grid-boxes

++ not centre aligned on media queries? and font contrast

 ### Validators